-Major Hurdle In Bringing Back Hulk Hogan To The WWE
+Major Hurdle In Bringing Hulk Hogan Back To The WWE

-At this point, it seems as if it is not a matter of if but when WWE Hall of Famer and former WWE Champion Hulk Hogan will make a return to a WWE ring.
+At this point, it seems as if it is not a matter of if, but when WWE Hall of Famer and former WWE Champion Hulk Hogan will make a return to the WWE.
 Being released in 2015 due to racial remarks leaked from a videotape, Hogan was initially blacklisted from WWE.
 However, the company has loosened up on their restrictions for Hogan, and he has been aired on more WWE footage.

 Just recently, Hogan was a part of the Hillbilly Jim WWE Hall of Fame video package, as he was instrumental in bringing Jim in from the crowd which commenced his WWE career.
 Recently, Hogan was seen with Triple H during the Andre the Giant documentary premiere event.
 Although rumors started to develop that the two were having discussions of a WWE return, those rumors were quickly shot down, and it was believed to just be a meeting to catch-up and discuss the legacy of Andre.

-While WWE made it clear that – while there have been talks of a comeback – there is not any type of deal set, the fact that there is progression of Hogan and WWE are attempting to make a reconciliation shows a positive shift in their relationship.
+While WWE made it clear that – while there have been talks of a comeback – there is not any type of deal set, and the fact that there is progression of Hogan and WWE are attempting to make a reconciliation shows a positive shift in their relationship.
 However, there could be a factor that would stop Hogan from coming back.

 Hulk Hogan, Triple H, Rey Mysterio & More Walk Red Carpet w/ Hollywood Celebs For ‘Andre the Giant’ World Premiere (Ph https://t.co/9yISS3pyg2 pic.twitter.com/DKmQ4qEU6c